-Dash cams have increased in popularity in the US over the past few years for a number of reasons.
-Not only do they provide irrefutable evidence in the event of an accident, but they can protect you from fraud and potentially even save you money.
+Dash cams have increased in popularity in the US over the past several years for a number of reasons.
+Not only do they provide irrefutable evidence in the event of an accident, but they can protect you from fraud—and potentially even save you money.

-If you’ve spent much time on the internet, you’ve probably seen a few dash cam videos scattered across YouTube or Facebook.
-While many of these videos are from Russia (where insurance fraud is commonplace), more and more Americans these days are now equipping their own vehicles with dash cams.
-This is due, in part, to both the increasing affordability of these devices, as well as the level of protection they provide to the owner.
+If you’ve spent much time on the internet, you’ve likely seen a few dash cam accident videos scattered across YouTube or Facebook.
+While many of these videos used to be from Russia (where insurance fraud is commonplace), more and more Americans these days are now equipping their own vehicles with dash cams.
+This is due, in part, to both the increasing affordability of these devices, as well as the level of protection they provide to the vehicle owner.

-While there’s not much (if any) data showing that having a dash cam in your vehicle makes you a better driver, the true purpose of a dash cam is to act as a silent and reliable witness should you ever need one.
-The hope is that you never will, but seeing how cheap dash cams go for these days, it’s just better to be safe than sorry.
+While there’s not much (if any) data showing that having a dash cam in your vehicle makes you a better driver per se, the true purpose of a dash cam is to act as a silent and reliable witness should you ever need one.
+The hope is that you never will, but seeing how cheap dashcams go for these days, it’s just better to be safe than sorry.
 If you still need convincing, imagine yourself in either of the following two situations:

 Firsthand Video Evidence of an Accident

 If a picture is worth a thousand words, then a video is worth exponentially more.
-Video evidence is, perhaps, the number-one reason why most drivers invest in a dash cam.
+Video evidence is, perhaps, the number-one reason why every driver should invest in a dash cam.
 As a car accident attorney myself, I’ve seen countless situations where video evidence could have made an enormous impact on both the value of the case, as well as the overall time-frame of the claims process.